Simplifyd Cloud

 --nameService name

---typeService type: docker or postgres
+--typeService type: docker, postgres, or redis

 Optional flags